Joint Entrance Examination (Advanced) 2021

 - The question paper for AAT will be available in English language only.

-- Syllabus of the test can be checked here.
+- The syllabus of the test can be checked here.

-- AAT will be conducted in 3rd week of July 2021 at all the 23 IITs.
+- AAT will be conducted on the notified date at all the IITs.

 - Candidates should bring their own drawing and colouring aids.

-- No separate admit card will be issued for AAT and the original admit card of JEE (Advanced) 2021 should be produced at the AAT examination hall.
+- No separate admit card will be issued for AAT, and the original admit card of JEE (Advanced) should be produced at the AAT examination hall.

 - Candidates securing marks above the cutoff will be declared pass in the test.
 There will be no separate cutoff for students of any category.

-- There will be no separate rank list for AAT and allotment of seats will be solely based on the category‐wise All India Rank in JEE (Advanced) 2021.
+- There will be no separate rank list for AAT, and allotment of seats will be solely based on the category-wise All India Rank in JEE (Advanced) 2025.

 Admission to IITs